Search or browse for information on Prescription Drugs

-Do not use this medication in the eye or in the vagina.
-Store the cream or lotion at room temperature and keep them out of the reach of children.
+Do not use this medication in the eyes or in the vagina.
+Store the cream or lotion at room temperature and keep it out of the reach of children.

 Shampoo: Ciclopirox shampoo is generally used 2 or 3 times a week, or as often as recommended by your doctor.
 Wet hair and apply enough shampoo to work up an abundant lather.
 Massage the scalp with your fingertips for 2 to 3 minutes, then rinse the hair well.
 Repeat lathering and rinsing.

 Keep ciclopirox shampoo out of the eyes and away from the eyelids.
 If you get this medication in your eyes, flush well with clean water.
+Ciclopirox shampoo may cause discoloration of grey, white, or chemically damaged hair.
 Store the shampoo at room temperature and keep it out of reach of children.